LUP-LuftbildUmweltPlanung/Data_acquisition/README.md

   year: null   # specify a year in name of merged meta and image files

   ######### LMDB: #########
-  lmdb_path: "PATH" # directory in which lmdb for image bands will be created
+  lmdb_path: PATH # directory in which lmdb for image bands will be created, null otherwise
-  parquet_path: "PATH" # directory in which parquet with metadata will be created
+  parquet_path: PATH # directory in which parquet with metadata will be created, null otherwise
-  all_ids_file: "PATH" # parquet file with all lmdb_keys and matching shape-ids of a dataset
+  all_ids_file: PATH # parquet file with all lmdb_keys and matching shape-ids of a dataset, null otherwise
-  exisiting_ids_file: "PATH" # parquet file with lmdb_keys and matching shape-ids that have already been processed
+  existing_ids_file: PATH # parquet file with lmdb_keys and matching shape-ids that have already been processed, null otherwise
  </pre>

   * Alternative option: